Instagram Carousels were launched in 2017, which basically allows us to use multiple images or videos (up to 10) in one single post.

 - Use similar design types (colors, fonts) in all the carousels to maintain visual consistency.

 - Less Is More!
-Try to use less text in each slide.
+Try to use less text on each slide.

-- Don’t cram too much content in a single slide.
+- Don’t cram too much content into a single slide.
 Distribute the content effectively.